-Fleck sign: in lisfranc injury, small avulsion fracture of the base of the second metatarsus.
+Fleck sign in foot: in lisfranc injury, small avulsion fracture of the base of the second metatarsus.
 Represent a stable fracture.

 Fleck sign in ankle seen as avulsion of posterior distal fibular ridge and represents an injury to superior peroneal retinaculum causing peroneal tendon subluxation.

 Cotton test: Ankle syndesmosis test by doing lateral pull on the fibula under fluoroscopy to assess syndesmosis widening.
 Another syndesmosis test is by doing external rotation stress.

 Cotton osteotomy: Medial cuneiform dorsal “planter flexion” opening wedge osteotomy to correct residual forefoot supination lateral column lengthening for flexible planovalgus foot deformity.

 Turf toe: Big toe sprain (capsuloligament injury).
 Most common mechanism: while ankle in equinus (heel off ground) – hyperdorsiflexion injury of first MTP with axial loss.
 Less common mechanism: hyperplantarflexion of MTP with valgus thrust, seen in beach volleyball players.

 Hurdler fracture: Ischial tuberosity avulsion fracture.